-In 1983, a few days after starting work at NYU Law as associate director of the LLM Division, Irene Dorzback attended the retirement party of Gerald Wallace, the founder of NYU Law’s Graduate Tax Program.
+In 1983, a few days after starting work at NYU Law as associate director of placement for the graduate division, Irene Dorzback attended the retirement party of Gerald Wallace, the pioneering director of NYU Law’s Graduate Tax Program.
 Reflecting upon her career, Dorzback, who retires this month as associate dean of the Office of Career Services (OCS), says that several observations she made at the event have served as a compass throughout her 38 years at the Law School.

 She was struck, Dorzback recalls, by the size of the crowd at the gathering and the bulging binders of tributes written for a man who had transformed careers.
 Witnessing the camaraderie that the tax program had created among alumni across the country, Dorzback says that the roadmap for her job was clear: to create community among NYU Law students and to strengthen and expand these relationships as alumni.